Find Your Perfect Policy: 866-843-5386

 Of course, that process takes a bit longer, as you’ll have to wait for a few weeks before you’ll get your quote.
 But as long as you can avoid a lapse in insurance coverage, it could be worth it to see how much you can save.

 Root offers the standard car insurance coverages that every company offers: property damage and bodily injury liability, collision, comprehensive, medical payments, personal injury protection, and uninsured/underinsured motorist coverage.
-However, it also includes roadside assistance with all of its packages, which I’ve never seen from a company, and it offers rental car coverage, as well.
-Let me tell you a little bit more about each.
+However, it includes 24 hour roadside assistance with all of its packages, which I’ve never seen elsewhere from a provider.
+It also offers rental car coverage as an optional extra.
+I’ll review what each includes below:

 Root does not offer gap insurance, which most lease and loan companies require.
 If you don’t own your vehicle outright, you will need standalone gap insurance.
 To help you search, we’ve rounded up the best auto insurance companies for gap coverage.